Source materials for "Conversations With Crazy Horse" by Bruce Brown

 TURNING HAWK [came] from north and [at] "4" got along [the] river.
 Turning Hawk [was almost] killed [at] "5" in Custer massacre, but came alive again.
 Three [of us] went after Custer [Reno's] horses and two [were] killed, but [the] bullets flying around [at] "5" did not hit Turning Hawk.

 [There were] three companies.
 Turning Hawk [was] in party behind army.
 Turning Hawk killed two Indian scouts [at] "6" -- one Sioux and one Crow.
-[Note: more confusion on the number and identities of the Seventh Cavalry scouts killed.]
+[Note: See The Twisted Saga of the Seventh Cavalry's Unsung Scouts for more info on the Seventh Cavalry scouts killed.]

 [At] "7" Cheyennes ran Reno from water.
 Reno tried to cross [the] stream.
 Turning Hawk [was] not with Sitting Bull.
 [At] "6" [were enemy scouts] who were trying to run off horses.
 When so many [soldiers were] killed, Reno tried to get away, but [at] "7" several soldiers dropped in [the] river.